GregoryTomy/wine-llmops/README.md

 6. Once Docker compose is complete, navigate to the provided Streamlit URL.
 Sign in using the username and password specified in the `.env` file.

 You should now have a fully operational RAG-based LLM chatbot that recommends wines based on user preferences and queries.

+## Next Update
+- Include conversation history for back and forth conversation with Barney.